Quantum discord and steering in top quarks at the LHC

 \textit{Experimental considerations.}---The $t\bar{t}$ quickly decays after its production in high-energy colliders.
-A particularly interesting final state is a dileptonic decay, where a lepton-antilepton ($\ell^-\ell^+$) pair is produced from the $t\bar{t}$, since the angular distribution $p(\hat{\mathbf{\ell}}_{+},\hat{\mathbf{\ell}}_{-})$, obtained from the differential cross section of the decay, takes the form~\cite{Sirunyan2019}
+A particularly interesting final state is a dileptonic decay, where a lepton-antilepton ($\ell^-\ell^+$) pair is produced.
+This is because their angular distribution $p(\hat{\mathbf{\ell}}_{+},\hat{\mathbf{\ell}}_{-})$, obtained from the differential cross section of the decay, takes the simple form~\cite{Bernreuther2004}

-with $\Omega_{\pm}$ the solid angles associated to the antilepton (lepton) directions $\hat{\mathbf{\ell}}_{\pm}$ in the top (antitop) rest frames, respectively.
-The vectors $\mathbf{B}^{\pm}$ and the matrix $\mathbf{C}$ are precisely the $t\bar{t}$ spin polarizations and spin-correlation matrix, integrated over a selected region of phase space [as in Eq.~(\ref{eq:QuantumStateTotaltt})], and can be retrieved by the appropriate fit~\cite{Sirunyan2019}.
+with $\hat{\mathbf{\ell}}_{\pm}$ the antilepton (lepton) directions in the top (antitop) rest frames, respectively.
+The vectors $\mathbf{B}^{\pm}$ and the matrix $\mathbf{C}$ are precisely the $t\bar{t}$ spin polarizations and spin-correlation matrix, integrated over a selected region of phase space [as in Eq. (\ref{eq:QuantumStateTotaltt})].
+Hence, instead of measuring the individual $t$,$\bar{t}$ spins on an event by event basis, their expectation values $\mathbf{B}^{\pm},~\mathbf{C}$ are directly retrieved by an appropriate fit of Eq. (\ref{eq:LeptonicCrossSectionNormalized})~\cite{Bernreuther1998,Baumgart2013,Sirunyan2019,Afik2022}.
 With them, one performs the quantum tomography of $\rho(M_{t\bar{t}})$~\cite{Afik2021} and evaluates both discord and steering.

 Remarkably, top quarks offer the complementary possibility of reconstructing the remaining one-qubit quantum states involved in Eq.~(\ref{eq:DiscordQubit}), allowing the direct evaluation of discord following its original definition~\cite{Ollivier2001}.
 Specifically, the Bloch vectors $\mathbf{B}^{\pm}$ and $\mathbf{B}^{\pm}_{\mathbf{\hat{n}}}$ are obtained from the reduced angular distributions